Francesco Toldo

-Francesco Toldo (/it/; born 2 December 1971) is an Italian retired footballer who played as a goalkeeper.
+Francesco Toldo (/it/; born 2 December 1971) is an Italian former footballer who played as a goalkeeper.
 He is regarded by some pundits as one of the greatest goalkeepers of his generation.

 In a professional career which spanned two full decades, he mainly represented Fiorentina and Inter Milan (eight and nine seasons respectively), winning a total of 15 trophies combined.

 For the Italy national team, Toldo took part in five international competitions, being a starter in UEFA Euro 2000, where he helped Italy reach the final.

 Club career

 Early career and Fiorentina

 Born in Padua, Veneto, Toldo began his career with Milan in 1990.
 He never played a game for Milan, however, being loaned during his stint with the club, successively to Hellas Verona (1990–91), Trento (1991–92), and Ravenna (1992–93).

 Toldo then joined Fiorentina in 1993, and became the Viola club's starter for eight seasons, helping the club win the Serie B title in his first season, and earn promotion to Serie A, later also winning the Coppa Italia twice, the Supercoppa Italiana, and playing in one edition of the UEFA Champions League, as well as reaching the semi-finals of the 1996–97 UEFA Cup Winners' Cup.
 In 2000, Toldo was named the Serie A Goalkeeper of the Year for his performances.

 One year before Fiorentina faced bankruptcy, Toldo and Rui Costa were sold to Parma for a combined 140 billion lire in June 2001 (55 billion lire for Toldo; about €28.4 million in fixed exchange rate).
 It made the club a net profit in 2000–01 financial year, instead of a net loss.
 However, both players refused to join.
 Toldo himself he would be the replacement of departing goalkeeper Gianluigi Buffon, whom Toldo refused to live under the expectation of.
 Eventually, Toldo joined Inter Milan instead of Parma for the same fee; Parma signed Sébastien Frey from Inter instead of Toldo; Buffon joined Juventus from Parma; and Edwin van der Sar went to Fulham from Juventus.